scalatra/scalatra-website/guides/routes-and-actions.md

 }
 {pygmentize}

-## Enabling Support for PUT and DELETE requests
+## Enabling support for PUT and DELETE requests

 Scalatra supports all of the HTTP verbs: `GET` and `POST`, which are supported by browser clients, but also `PUT` and `DELETE`, which are not.